mbilal-dev/arduino_arm/README.md

 ## Components

 The robotic arm uses:
-1. One Arduino Uno R3 Circuitboard (equipped with an ATmega 328 microchip).
+1. One Arduino Uno R3 Circuitboard (equipped with an ATmega 328  micro-controller).
 2. One Large Breadboard.
 3. Two SG90 Servo Motors.
 4. One B10k Potentiometer.